 Since only 30% of slots are filled through the lottery, there are a small number of spots.
 A typical interview day will have 23 slots, 16 of which will be selected by the employer and 7 assigned via lottery.
 If you are really interested in one of the big Chicago firms, you will have to use your #1 bid to have a chance at making the lottery.
 But should you?

 Let’s look at Ropes & Gray as an example.
 Since R&G does not have a grade cut off, students will not be disqualified on the basis of grades.
 (I am using grades because that is the easiest criterion to explain the point.)
 In 2017, 106 people bid on Ropes & Gray for the 7 available lottery spots.
-Obviously, some of them were preselected by the firm, but we are looking at 90+ people who hoped to get one of the 7 lottery spots.
+In 2018, 91 people bid on ropes & Gray.
+Obviously, some of them were pre-selected by the firm, but we are looking at 90+ people who hoped to get one of the 7 lottery spots.
 If you have a 3.1, you could get the lottery spot, but what are the real chances of converting the interview to a job?
 (In case you are missing my subtext, let me be plain…the chances are not great!)

 Please understand me, I am not trying to tell you not to apply to Ropes & Gray with a 3.1.
 There might be many reasons that R&G would want to talk with you which is why they have the opportunity to pre-select 70% of their interviews.
 R&G is a very selective firm and the fact that there is not a grade cutoff does not change this.
 I am asking you to really consider the best use of those top rankings.

 Do your research!
-When I look at the SBA Career Contact List which is linked on the Resource Center, I only see 5 people who were employed between 2015—2018 at R&G. Since we are talking about a large market and a large firm, you can see that this might not be the best bid for someone with a lower GPA.
+When I look at the SBA Career Contact List, I only see 5 people who were employed between 2015—2018 at R&G. Since we are talking about a large market and a large firm, you can see that this might not be the best bid for someone with a lower GPA.
 If R&G is your absolute favorite firm and you want to work there above all places in Chicago, then pick it number one.
 If you are only using your #1 because it is a great firm in Chicago that does not list a grade qualification, you might want to think this through a little more.
 (Also, remember that firms do not see your bid rankings, so you are not hurting your chances for a pre-selected interview by not ranking the firm #1 for you bids.)

 You don’t want to waste your top rankings.
 Know who you are and what you want.
 Do the research on firms that interest you.
 Look at NALP, Chambers, Vault, Bloomberg and other sources.
 Talk to alumni or current students who work in those firms.
 As much as we all hate that grades matter so much to law firms, they do.
 You need to understand what your grades mean in the market.
 Be informed and realistic.
 Consider the size and culture of the firm.
 Forget the false notion of prestige because prestigious does not mean it is the right fit for you!
 If you find a place where you are happy, you will be more successful so look for that fit.